Credit Card Icon

 Identify Causes: Factors Contributing to Blepharitis

-Understanding the interrelated factors that can lead to is essential for your comfort and care.
+Understanding the interrelated factors that can lead to blepharitis is essential for your comfort and care.
 We want to help you navigate this condition with compassion and clarity.

 The central node represents blepharitis, while the branches show different causes.
 Each branch's description explains how it contributes to the condition, helping you understand the complexity of managing blepharitis.